 Penn State coach Joe Paterno is getting rid of his cane and says he’ll be on the sidelines this week.
 That’s just one of the tidbits you can hear in the audio from the weekly Big Ten Conference football coaches teleconference with reporters.
 Read the selected tweets from @B1Gfootball at the conference office, then listen to any of the 12 Big Ten football coaches now.

-Find out more about: Weekly B1G Previews
+Find out more about: Teleconferences

-Every week during the college football season, Brent Yarina posts his latest Big Ten Power Rankings.
-It was a rough Week 2 for the Big Ten, as the conference struggled to a 7-5 record.
+Every week during the football season, Brent Yarina posts his latest Big Ten Power Rankings.
+Week 5 marked the opening of Big Ten play, and Illinois, Michigan and Wisconsin all remained undefeated.
 As for the power rankings, they are not meant to mimic the Big Ten standings.
 What fun would that be?
 They aren’t scientific, either.
 They’re simply Brent’s thoughts on where each Big Ten team stands after its latest game and entering its next contest.
 Agree?
 Disagree?
 Tweet @BTNBrentYarina.

 Find out more about: Power Rankings